-The intervertebral disc can be imagined as a small fluid filled balloon lodged between adjacent vertebrae.
-It has two parts- a soft inner nucleus pulposus and a tough outer annulus fibrosus.
+The intervertebral disc can be imagined as a small jelly-like sac lodged between adjacent vertebrae.
+It has two parts: a soft inner part (nucleus pulposus) and a tough fibrous outer layer (annulus fibrosus).
 The disc is attached to the vertebrae above and below and hence cannot ‘slip’ out of place.
 Therefore, the use of the phrase “slipped disc” is inaccurate and should be avoided.

-However, just like the rest of the body, the discs are also prone to degeneration.
+Just like the rest of the body, discs are prone to degeneration.
 When the disc dehydrates as part of the degenerative process, the disc height reduces.
 This brings the spinal bones (vertebrae) closer together.
-This narrowing of the space between adjacent bones may cause pinching of the nerves exiting through them.
+This narrowing of the space between adjacent bones may cause pinching of the nerves exiting between them.

 Causes of disc injuries

 - Prolonged sitting